johnjamescad/Project-4/README.md

 We started with Pandas describe\( \) method.
 ![Pandas describe of the data](Screenshots/Data-Describe.png)

-After we which we created Pearson Correlation Coefficient matrix and plotted it, which should reasonable correlation between the feature variables and the target.
+After which we created Pearson Correlation Coefficient matrix and plotted it, which should reasonable correlation between the feature variables and the target.
 ![Pandas describe of the data](Screenshots/Correlation.png)

 We continued our analysis by looking for outliers, plotting with box plots and scatter plots for all 13 features against the target.